 Therefore, windowsill planting is a good idea.
 Start it inside about eight weeks before your last anticipated date of frost.
 It likes to be kept cool, so keep the sown seeds in an area where temperatures rise no higher than about seventy degrees.
 Leave the seeds covered with plastic until they germinate, and then thin your seedlings for maximum growth.

-Once your broccoli is ready to go outside, I recommend planting it in a raised bed.
-This will allow you to have better control over weeds (broccoli hates competition), drainage, and soil composition - factors to which this plant is quite sensitive.
+Once your plants are ready to go outside, I recommend planting in the Back to Eden gardening method.
+This will allow you to have better control over weeds (cruciferous plants hate competition), drainage, and soil composition - factors to which this plant is quite sensitive.

-Tomatoes are another crop that seem to take years to grow to maturity.
-Your seed packet might say your tomatoes will be mature in sixty or seventy days - but that’s not counting the time to fruit.
-Tomatoes usually take about sixty-five days….plus an additional six weeks.
-That’s a long time if you’re dying to get some juicy tomatoes in your hands!
+Tomatoes, cucumbers, melons, and zucchini are another set of crops that are perfect for starting indoors.
+While your seed packet might say that the plants mature in sixty or seventy days - that’s not counting the time to fruit.
+Tomatoes, for example, usually take about sixty-five days….plus an additional six weeks.
+That’s a long time if you’re dying to get some fresh produce after all long winter!

 Instead, start your seeds indoors about six weeks before the last predicted frost.
-Unlike broccoli, tomatoes don’t like to be cold, so you need to make sure your soil is toasty and that temperatures where you sow your seeds don’t drop below 50 degrees.
-This is why tomatoes are prime candidates for indoor seed starting!
+Unlike cruciferous, summer vegetables don’t like to be cold, so you need to make sure your soil is toasty and that temperatures where you sow your seeds don’t drop below 50 degrees.
+This is why summer vegetables are prime candidates for indoor seed starting!

 I absolutely love eggplant, but up until a few years ago, I was terrified to make an attempt at growing it.
 Lucky for me, I’ve got a foolhardy sense of humor and finally gave it a go.
 I quickly learned that eggplant is much easier to start indoors than to direct sow outside.